ithinkandicode/door-kickers-action-squad-mods/MODS/Level Pack/README.md

 - Go to the level select
 - Check the last few episodes.
 There should be 2 new ones
 - Check all the levels.
 If any are missing, you need to subscribe to them
-- The new episods have some level gaps, shown with yellow police tape.
+- The new episods have some level spaces, shown with yellow police tape.
 This is normal.
 Red Storm has 7 levels, so there should be 5 spaces.
 Siege has 8 levels, so 4 spaces.

 ## Making a symlink